On the horizon, just above the waves

 6:20

 The earth is not static, nor is the life on it.
 Existence as we understand it is more vast than can be captured on a human scale or timeline, even with the advanced technologies we have at hand.
-On the horizon, just above the waves explores the impact of non-human entities in the establishment of plant life on Rangitoto Island, the youngest of Tāmaki Makaurau’s volcanic peaks.
-The work explores the transformative lichen ecologies and volcanic geology present on the island, and the parallel connections between its origin and surface and that explored by the Martian rover Perseverance thousands of kilometres away on Mars.
+On the horizon, just above the waves explores the impact of pioneer species on Rangitoto Island, the youngest of Tāmaki Makaurau’s volcanic peaks, and their crucial role in its complex ecology, while reflecting on the geological, chemical and temporal similarities between the islands surface and other celestial bodies.

 In an age where the ecological impact of industrial human activity is becoming increasingly visible and the topic of space exploration is present in global discourse, reflecting on these deep ecological histories offers a way to explore both our relationship to and conceptualisation of the natural world, and to examine the boundaries we may perceive, either ideologically or physically, between ourselves and the wider ecology.